insooth/insooth.github.io/accessing-private-members.md

 ### Type description

-Let's start by wrapping explicit member types into clean abstraction:
+Let's start by wrapping explicit member types into a clean abstraction:

 ```c++
 struct MemFun { using type = void (A::*)(); };  // member function pointer
 struct Mem    { using type = int  (A::*);  };   // member pointer
 ```

-that can be later lifted into an abstraction that works for any class an any member type:
+that can be later lifted into an abstraction that works for any class and any member type:

 ```c++
 template<class R, class C, class...
 Ts>